LxdeSmith/python-cards/README.md

-# python-cards
+# python-games
-A collection of card games digitalized in python
+A collection of non-GUI games made in python v2.7